nemanjam/reddit-unread-comments/README.md

 - All Reddit selectors are extracted into a single file `source/reddit-comments/constants.ts` making it easier to update and maintain when Reddit modifies design and markup in the future.
 - Extension runs completely client side, no data ever leaves users browser.
 - Extension is loaded only on Reddit domain.
 Popup is loaded only on Reddit threads.
 All data is kept within a single IndexDb.
-- This extension won't be aware if you visited Reddit threads on a phone app or other browsers, it runs completely locally.
+- This extension won't be aware if you visited Reddit threads on a phone app or in other browsers, it runs completely locally.

 ## Installation